Mohamed-Ayaan358/Personal-Website/data/blog/framework.md

 | Data Binding     | **Uni-Directional**                               |
 | Rendering        | **Server-Side**                                   |

-Angular is a tried and true framework which is still used to a large extent, but it is used for more specific demands where the `number of resources being utilised must be reduced`, as `traffic itself is low `so that we do not unnecessarily use resources. (i.e minimalist web pages).
+Angular is a tried and true framework which is still used to a large extent, but it is used for more specific demands where the `number of resources being utilized must be reduced`, as `traffic itself is low `so that we do not unnecessarily use resources. (i.e minimalist web pages).

 ## VueJS